Almarranz/GNS/README.md

 8. makecubes.pro (little change).
 ----------------------------------
 Here I added an extra script: avrg_frames.pro
-Last frme of the cube is not the average anymore.
+Last frme of cubes which had bad frames (erased) is not the average anymore.
 This scripts makes the average of last frames.
 Should I make average for only those cubes from  which I erased some frames and left the original ones untouched??
 ----------------------------------
 9. dejitter.pro (some changes)